 The range is the difference between the maximum and minimum values in the data.

-Q1 is the median of the lower half of the data, the median is Q2 and IQR is the difference between Q3 and Q1.
+Q1 is the median of the lower half of the data, the median is Q2 and IQR is the difference between Q3 and Q1, and Q3 is the median of the upper half of the data.

 The steps are 1)compute the sample mean,2)find the difference between values and the mean, 3) square each difference, 4) add together all the squared differences, 5) divide this sum by n-1 and square root the result from the previous step to get s.